Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 Does Royal Mail Special Delivery deliver on Sundays?
 In selected areas, yes.
 Royal Mail has expanded its network to include Sunday delivery for some tracked services, though it usually requires an additional fee.
 Standard Special Delivery does not guarantee delivery on Sundays or Bank Holidays.

 Is a signature always required?
 Yes.
 Special Delivery is a signed-for service.
 Royal Mail will attempt to obtain a signature from the recipient.
-If no one is available, the parcel will not be left on the doorstep — it goes to the local depot or Post Office for collection.
+If no one is available, the parcel will not be left on the doorstep.
+It goes to the local depot or Post Office for collection.